 Look into a Google News sitemap: Google allows us to create a sitemap just for Google News, thereby bettering our chances to get indexed.
 Here you can specifically tell Google what you want and help Google to find your newsworthy content quicker.

 Make sure to use the Meta news keywords tag: This is not to be confused with the classic meta keywords tag.
 This tag helps Google digest what your article is about and thereby increases your chances of being indexed.
-Find out how to create one with instruction from Google here.

 Technical SEO Tips for getting articles picked up by Google News